maximefromont/sims-build-challenge-generator/README.md

 * `cd Documents`
 * `java -jar simgen.jar`

-Assuming the you didn't rename the .jar tool.
+Assuming that you didn't rename the .jar tool.
 If so, simply use the name you gave it.

 Each time the tool open, you should obtain a random set of parameters for your sims challenge.